Starring: Christian Bale, Wes Studi, Rosamund Pike

 Hostiles is the kind of Western that needs to be seen.
 At times it’s extremely uncomfortable, due to the racist dialogue and treatment of the Apache characters.
 But we can’t pretend that this shit didn’t happen, and isn’t still happening.

-I wondered if the way some of the characters came to respect each other was realistic.
+I wondered if the way some of the characters came to respect each other was actually realistic.
 You do hear about unlikely groups coming together in desperate situations.
 BUT, apparently the National Congress of American Indians (NCAI) ‘applauded Hostiles‘ for its authentic representation of Native Peoples and accurate rendition of the Northern Cheyenne dialect, which is fantastic.

 The movie’s title is absolutely perfect, because every ethnic group sees at least one of the others as hostile.
 And they’ve all committed hostilities against each other’s people.

 Rosamund Pike is breathtaking in this movie.
 It’s already dark and difficult to watch with Bale’s character, but as soon as Pike’s Rosalee is brought back into the plot, she’s the one to watch in every scene.
 She delivers these visceral reactions that you can feel in your bones, and she can evoke so many different emotions with just her eyes.
 I would LOVE to see her in more Westerns.